boobo94/boobo94.github.io/_posts/2022-01-22-install-osrm-ubuntu.md

 > The Open Source Routing Machine or OSRM is a C++ implementation of a high-performance routing engine for shortest paths in road networks.
 Licensed under the permissive 2-clause BSD license, OSRM is a free network service.
 OSRM supports Linux, FreeBSD, Windows, and Mac OS X platform.

-Tutorial used from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-osrm-server-on-ubuntu-14-04) using [Geofabrik Map for Romania](http://download.geofabrik.de/europe/romania.html).
+Tutorial used from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-osrm-server-on-ubuntu-14-04) using [Geofabrik Map](http://download.geofabrik.de).

 Before digging into, you can check [Initial Server Setup with Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).
 I added 4GB swap memory using [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).